apereo/cas-gradle-overlay-template/README.md

 ```bash
  ./gradlew[.bat] clean build --parallel --refresh-dependencies
 ```

+    = TIPS =
+    Those options can be added to 'gradle.properties' for example '--parallel' => 'org.gradle.parallel=true'.

 If you need to, on Linux/Unix systems, you can delete all the existing artifacts (artifacts and metadata) Gradle has downloaded using: